Approachable steps you can take to prepare for a potential acquisition down the road, and why it’s never a bad idea to take them.

 - Build a strong successor and second tier of management.
 As a firm owner, there is no greater leverage in an acquisition than having an internal transition plan in place.
 If you are not in a position where you need to sell, it forces the buyer to focus more on the benefits the transaction would have for you and your staff.
 Not to mention that anyone interested in purchasing your firm would be equally as interested in your staff and their abilities when evaluating your firm.
 This means selling more stock to associates, junior principals, or other valuable employees.
 It is also a good idea to update your stockholder agreement at least once per year.

-John Bray is an advisor with Zweig Group’s M&A and executive search teams.
+John Bray, CM&AA, is an advisor with Zweig Group’s M&A and executive search teams.
 Contact him at email@example.com.